jmetzger/training-mariadb-galera/galera-poweroutage.md

   * Execute this on EVERY Node.

 ```
-## Imporant galera should not run on any node: mariadb server darf nicht laufen
+## Imporant mariadb should not run on any node
 systemctl is-active mariadb
 systemctl status mariadb
 galera_recovery